 However you source your paint, get a sample and test it in your suite to make sure it’s suitable.
 Once you have selected a paint, any wall that is in your view (including your peripheral vision) needs a coat.

-After all of this is done, your suite will be a conducive environment for color grading and correction work.
+After you’ve finished building a color grading suite of your own, it’ll be a great environment for grading and correction.
 Now, you need to fill it.

-The first thing you will need in your suite is a viewing device (though, don’t forget you’ll need an ergonomic chair and desk too).
+The first thing you’ll need in your suite is a viewing device.
+(Though don’t forget the ergonomic chair and desk, too!)
 Your projector screen or monitor is the digital window into your creative world of color.
 But, some windows are better than others, so here’s how to pick the right one.

 Despite what some might think, bigger screens do not always equal a better experience.
-Don’t think you need to buy the biggest screen you can afford just to make your suite look impressive to clients.
+Don’t think you need to buy the biggest screen you can afford just to impress your clients.
 In might not help your work, and in fact might make it more difficult.

 Determining the ideal screen size for your space might seem ambiguous.
-Obviously, a single 24-inch display is insufficient for viewing in a theater-sized suite, and a 12-foot projector screen is overkill in a room built for 2 people.
+Obviously, a single 24-inch display is insufficient for viewing in a theater-sized suite.
+Equally, a 12-foot projector screen is overkill in a room built for 2 people.
 So what’s the ideal size?